Xi’s Long March on American Democracy

 This economic expansion has subsequently blanketed the globe with a cloud of Chinese Communist influence.
 This is influence within the international order and institutions that Americans created, influence within the innovation our economy thrives upon, and influence within the schools that educate our children.

 Under Xi, China has established roots in more than 100 of our nation’s campuses.
-Confucius Institutes and other Chinese government-supported academic organizations are intended to spread China’s political agenda, and suppress academic debate.
+Confucius Institutes and other Chinese government-supported academic organizations are intended to spread China’s political agenda and suppress academic debate.

 China has also launched new national security laws and its Made in China 2025 initiative to inhibit foreign competition within its borders, gorged on our intellectual property to slingshot its technological advancement, ensnared our friends around the globe with debt to fund the Belt and Road Initiative, and created the Voice of China broadcast outlet to publicize Communist Party theories, guidelines, and policies globally.